nicolardi/open_blog/src/blog/3-keep-your-backend-secure.md

-# Day 3 - keep your backend secure - php
+# Day 3 - keep your backend secure - PHP

 You are building a PHP website that depends on a lot of external libraries.
 How to know if there are security issues and how to keep your project safer?